matrix-org/matrix-rust-sdk/UPGRADING-0.5-to-0.6.md

 ## Quick Troubleshooting

-You find yourself focussed with any of these, here are the steps to follow to upgrade your code accordingly:
+You find yourself focused with any of these, here are the steps to follow to upgrade your code accordingly:

 ### warning: use of deprecated associated function `matrix_sdk::Client::register_event_handler`: Use [`Client::add_event_handler`](#method.add_event_handler) instead